Why is the 6.5 mm family of rounds so popular?

 The only real problem that some shooters have is availability.
 While the .308 is certainly not going anywhere anytime soon, some people are worried if 6.5mm cartridges like the Grendel will be less popular in the next decade or two.

 Personally, I don’t think they’re going anywhere.
-If you think otherwise…we recommend the Ballistic Advantage barrels ($250).
+If you agree…we recommend the Ballistic Advantage barrels.

 The 6.5mm Creedmoor is a beast that’s designed specifically to compete with the .308 Win cartridge.
 Many hunters believe that the Creedmoor is an all-around better round due to the fact that it’s lighter, faster, and offers up far less recoil than its Winchester counterpart.